Anna and the King: Reception

 Anna and the King received mixed reviews.
-On Rotten Tomatoes, it holds a 51% rating, based on 101 reviews, with an average rating of 5.87/10.
+On Rotten Tomatoes, it holds a 52% rating, based on 100 reviews, with an average rating of 5.87/10.
 The consensus reads, "Beautiful cinematography can't prevent Anna and the King from being boring and overly lengthy."
-Metacritic gave the film a score of 56 based on 32 reviews, indicating "mixed or average reviews".
-On a $92 million budget, the film grossed $114 million worldwide.
+Metacritic gave the film a score of 56 based on 32 reviews, indicating "mixed or average" reviews.
+On a $92 million budget, the film underperformed in the United States and Canada where it only grossed $39 million, however, it did much better internationally with a gross of $75 million for a worldwide total of $114 million.

 Controversy

 After reviewing the script, with changes having been made to try to satisfy them, the Thai government did not allow the film-makers to film in Thailand.
 The Thai authorities did not permit the film to be distributed in Thailand due to scenes that they construed as a disrespectful and historically inaccurate depiction of King Mongkut.

 Tony Dabbs wrote an opinion piece for the Thai newspaper The Nation, criticizing the ban, advocating the use of strong disclaimers, and expanding the issue beyond this picture, saying: “Frankly, I would like to see all films that take strong liberties with the historical facts, as Braveheart and JFK did, also be required to state so at the end of the film”.